 Neuropathic pain has a range of causes, including physical injury to the nerves that send information between the spinal cord and brain, viral infections, conditions such as diabetes and multiple sclerosis, medication side effects, and excessive alcohol consumption.

 The cause does not alter the fact that doctors find this type of pain challenging to treat.
-It can also significantly impact a person's life, with symptoms ranging from burning and tingling to stabbing and stinging.
+It can also significantly impact a person's life, with

 Traditional pain relief medications are often ineffective against neuropathic pain.
 As assistant professor Mette Richner from Aarhus University, Denmark, puts it, people with neuropathic pain can try a shopping basket of medications "without ever really getting any good results."

 But Richner and a team from the university have identified a protein that could be an effective target for pain relieving drugs.
 A decade's worth of research spurred the new study, published in the journal Science Advances.

 The researchers saw the same effect in regular mice with nerve damage, but only when they blocked sortilin's path.